anatoli-ulmer/HoloShow/README.md

 INSTRUCTIONS:

 1.)
 Start with executing holoShowV3.m and the control GUI will open together with the hologram window and the reconstruction window.

 2.)
 Pick a file in the prechosen filelist on the left or load new files with the button above the list.
 The button below the list will execute first eveluation steps.

 3.)
 In the reconstruction window you see the patterson map consisting of the autocorrelation in the center and cross correlation terms.
 With the button 'choose CC' you can pick a cross correlation term for further analysis by choosing an area with your mouse.
 Smaller ROIs will give better results.

 4.)
 The reconstruction is in the beginning defocused because the sample and the reference were not in the same plane.
-Refocussing can be done manually with the focus slider or automatically with the 'find focus' button.
+Refocussing can be done manually with the phase slider or automatically with the 'find phase' button.
 To change the range of the slider you can use the edit field on the right side.
+With phase here the distance between the particles and the belonging propagation operator is meant.

 5.)
 The focused reconstruction will still have artifacts due to unprecise centering of the hologram and position estimateion of the two detector halves.
 To correct for these artifacts you can use the 'find center' and 'find shifts' buttons.

 Now you should have a low resolution reconstruction.
 Keep in mind that depending on the focal length, information can be shiften between real and imaginary space.
 After all, what we reconstruct is just the exit wave of the particle.
 To further refine the reconsruction it is possible to make a deconvolution.